yeazj/Mininet/README.md

-# Benign & Attack traffic generation on emulated Enterprise network
+## Benign & Attack traffic generation on an emulated Enterprise network
 * An enterprise network comprising of DNS, HTTP, HTTPS, FTP, SMTP and DB servers.
 * Network attacks
   * Bruteforce